Priyanshi1803/Football-data-analysis-/README.md

 Recognizing the potential influence of the playing venue on team performance, the "venue_code" column has been created.
 This column encodes the venue information, with a specific focus on capturing the notion of home field advantage.

-Part III: Data Preprocessing: Model Evaluation
+PART 3 : Data Preprocessing: Model Evaluation
 1. Feature Selection:
 The predictor variables for the model are chosen as ["venue_code", "opp_code", "hour", “day_code”
 2. Model Evaluation: